 Whenever you are working on any part of the wiring, make sure you have turned off at either the consumer box or by pulling out the company head fuse.
 Check wires with your mains tester to make sure.

 If you have to rewire the house, you don't have to make a new lighting circuit; just fit a socket in every room and lights can be plugged in.
-But don't try that with old electrical systems.
-They often have plug circuits for a five amp load - they have small round pin sockets - which cannot be used for fires or kettles as the cable burns.

 Old style meter